fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-Unsubscribe-from-the-Microsoft-Store.md

 - A box will appear that asks if you are sure you want to turn off auto-renew
 - Click on the blue *Turn off auto-renew* box

-# 6 Verification of Changes
+# 6 Verification of this Change
-- You will now be on the page *Services & Subscriptions > Free Subscription To Test > Turn off auto-renew*
+- This is the *Services & Subscriptions > Free Subscription To Test > Turn off auto-renew* page
-- There will be a verifying that you have turned off auto-renew
+- You will see *You turned off auto-renew for your Free Subscription to Test subscription*
-- The date your subscription expires will be underneath.
+- The date your subscription expires will appear in the text below.
-- Click on the blue *Back to subscription* box
+- Click on the blue *Back to subscription* box on the bottom left of the page

-# 7 Final Confirmation
+# 7 Final Confirmation of the Unsubscribe
 - You will be now be directed back to a page headed, *All subscriptions > Free Subscriptions to Test*
 - Find the subheading with the blue screen icon, *Manage subscriptions*
 - Underneath it will now read, *Auto-renew now off*